 “There are many anti-inflammatory diets and diet protocols that patients can follow,” Epstein says.
 One of the best ones is the Mediterranean diet.
-The Mediterranean diet has also been a consistent top performer in the annual U.S. News & World Report Best Diets ranking.
+The Mediterranean diet, ranked No. 1 in the annual U.S. News & World Report Best Diets ranking, has also been a consistent top performer.

 If you’re not a fan of the bold flavors of the Mediterranean diet, there are other options, such as the Nordic diet.
 The key is to eat a “balanced diet that contains as few processed foods as possible,” Epstein says.